TheCoCe/MHWildsCrownHelper/README.md

 Fonts loaded by CrownHelper will be defined by the ingame text language setting and only update when reloading the script.

 ## Optional Requirements
-If you need Chinese, Japanese or Korean font support, CrownHelper supports one the Catlib optional font pack.
+If you need Chinese, Japanese or Korean font support, CrownHelper supports the Catlib optional font pack.
 - [Catlib optional FontPack by lingsamuel](https://www.nexusmods.com/monsterhunterwilds/mods/65?tab=files)

 Fonts loaded by CrownHelper will be defined by the ingame text language setting and only update when reloading the script.